 - International Roofing Expo at the Mandalay Bay Convention Center Aug.
 10–12

 - U.S. Travel Association’s IPW at the LVCC Sept.
 18–22

-- Global Gaming Expo (G2E) at the Sands Expo and Convention Center Oct.
+- Global Gaming Expo (G2E) at The Venetian Expo Oct.
 4–7

 - National Association of Broadcasters (NAB) at the LVCC Oct.
 10–13

 - Specialty Equipment Market Association (SEMA) at the LVCC and Sands Expo and Convention Center Nov.
 2–5

 - Consumer Electronics Show (CES) at the LVCC from Jan.
 5–8, 2022

 These are a just a sampling of the large events and shows that will make their way back to convention and event centers throughout Las Vegas the remainder of 2021 and beyond.